 Pneumonia can occur anytime of the year.
 But did you know that cases of a certain type of pneumonia increase during the winter months?
-Community-acquired pneumonia (or CAP) is the most common type of pneumonia.
+Community-acquired pneumonia (CAP) is the most common type of pneumonia.
 It is usually caused by bacteria and occurs in persons who are not hospitalized.

 CAP is different from healthcare-acquired pneumonia, which is pneumonia that occurs in people who are in nursing homes or extended care facilities.
 It’s also different from hospital-acquired pneumonia, which occurs in people during a hospital stay.
 CAP is a type of pneumonia that affects individuals who are generally healthy or whose chronic conditions are treated and under control.
 And it often occurs during flu season.

 You might know that pneumonia is an infection of the lungs that can be caused by bacteria, viruses, fungi, or irritants such as smoke and chemicals.
-To read more about the basics of pneumonia, read this article.
+Read Facts About Pneumonia to learn more about the basics of pneumonia.